April 2020 Newsletter

 CORONAVIRUS COVID-19 UPDATE, March 30th, 2020

-By Jim Burnett
+By: Jim Burnett

 Members of the Upper Valley Running Club,

 The health and safety of UVRC runners is our top priority.
 Due to the coronavirus (COVID-19) pandemic and consistent with the guidance we have received from New Hampshire and Vermont government offices and the US Center for Disease Control and Prevention (CDC), including restrictions on large public gatherings, UVRC has canceled (or in some cases postponed) all in-person UVRC events and activities, including those in association with the Lebanon Parks and Recreation Department, thorough April 30th.
-UVRC cancelations, postponements and guidelines will be updated again on or before May 1st.
+UVRC cancellations, postponements and guidelines will be updated again on or before May 1st.

 The Shamrock Shuffle 5K, scheduled for last Saturday, March 14th, is now tentatively postponed until September 19th.
 Also, the Runners Expo scheduled for April 4th at Cioffredi’s Associates is canceled.
 Our weekly TNT, Saturday Group Runs and Pub Nights are canceled through April 30th.
 The UVRC Couch to 5K Program kickoff meeting scheduled for April 14th has been postponed, TBA.